Access Token API

 How do I get started?

-Most users have standard API keys (also called merchant keys).
+Most users have standard API keys (also called merchant keys or merchant sales unit keys).
 If that's you, select the Merchant keys tab below and follow the guide for your API.

 What kind of keys do I have?